-General Atomics Aeronautical Systems (GA-ASI)
+General Atomics Aeronautical Systems, Inc. (GA-ASI)

 General Atomics Aeronautical Systems, Inc. is a leading manufacturer of unmanned aircraft and high resolution surveillance and radar imaging systems, including the Predator UAV series and the Lynx SAR/GMTI sensor system.
 The company provides comprehensive solutions for military and commercial applications worldwide and is committed to providing immediately deployable, transformational technology for military operation and weapons systems, as well as civil missions.

-General Atomics Electronic Systems (GA-ESI)
+General Atomics Aeronautical Systems UK (GA-UK)

-General Atomics Systems Integration, LLC (GA-SI)
+General Atomics Systems Integration (GA-SI)

 General Atomics Systems Integration, LLC, an affiliated company of General Atomics, is comprised of two divisions providing best value defense services for U.S. and International customers.
 The Aero Services Division specializes as a full service solution to meet the persistent intelligence, surveillance, and reconnaissance (ISR) challenges facing domestic and allied nation security missions.
 The Engineering Services Division is a leading edge expert in reliability, maintainability and sustainability improvement for U.S. aging aircraft systems.